KappaGibz/Project-Bank-Account/README.md

 This is a group project from school
 Contributions from each person involved will be found in the comments within the code files The instructions for the project were as follows :
+"
-"Design a generic class to hold the following information about a bank account:
+Design a generic class to hold the following information about a bank account:

     Balance
     Number of deposits this month